You may wonder whether you should use capital letters for the days of the week. In this article, we cover capitalization days of the week rules.

 You should think of the days of the week as the names of those specific days.
 Therefore, the days of the week are proper nouns, and you need to capitalize them accordingly.

 Regardless of whether the day of the week is the subject of your sentence or the object of your sentence, you always need to capitalize it.
 It doesn’t matter where proper nouns fall in a sentence, you need to make sure they are capitalized.
+You might also be interested in our capitalization after semicolons explainer.

 Capitalization Days of the Week Rules